qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Zero-risk bias: preferring to eliminate one type of risk entirely rather than reducing overall risk (usually at the expense of increasing exposure to other risks).

-It's related to risk aversion and availability bias: risk aversion usually focuses the risk that comes to mind, and ignores other kinds of risks.
-It's also related to binary thinking: thinking that a risk is either completely eliminated or not being taken any action on.
-The rational decision is to do a tradeoff to reduce overall risk.
+It's related to binary thinking: thinking that a risk is either completely eliminated or not being taken any action on.

 Examples:

-- Choose to pay off a small debt completely, rather than paying off high-interest-rate debt first, as eliminating one debt feels more satisfying and reduces memory pressure.
 - Enforcing extreme lockdown to eliminate the risk of a pandemic, causing more risk in other diseases (because hospitals are locked down) and more risk in basic living (food supply is constrainted due to extreme lockdown).
 - Wanting to hedge inflation by heavily investing in risky assets, whose risk can be higher than inflation.
 In a liquidity crisis, cash is more valuable than assets.